The Seven Lamps and Two Olive Trees

 Acts 17:24

 ” ‘Who are you, O great mountain?
-Before Zerubbabel you shall become a plain!
-And he shall bring forth the capstone with shouts of “Grace, grace to it!” ’ ” Zachariah 4:7
+Before Zerubbabel you will become a plain!
+And he will bring forth the capstone with shouts of “Grace, grace to it!” ’ ” Zachariah 4:7

 A capstone is the finishing work of a building, and Jesus Christ is that Capstone.
 With the last breath Jesus breathed on the Cross, He said “It is finished.”
 He accomplished the work God sent Him to do, which was to be His sacrificial Lamb to atone for sin.
 That was the “icing on the cake,” the Capstone on the House of God.
 There are shouts of praise to the Capstone of “Grace, grace to Him!”
 The remission of sin and the giving of the Holy Spirit is not done by power and might but by the grace of God, “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast.”
 Ephesians 2:8-9